Displacements of automorphisms of free groups I: Displacement functions, minpoints and train tracks: Setting, notation, and general definitions

 Let $X$ be a $\Gamma$-graph and $\Delta=\Delta_X$.
 Let $A$ be a proper subgraph of $X$ having at least a component which is not a tree with at most one non-free vertex.
 Equivalently, $\wt A$ contains the axis of a hyperbolic element.

 Let $Y$ be the graph of groups obtained by collapsing each component of $A$ to a point (different components to different points).
 Then, $Y\in \O(X/A)$.
 The corresponding simplex $\Delta_Y$ is a simplicial face of $\Delta_X$ obtained by setting the edge-lengths of $A$ to zero.
 Note that $\Delta_Y$ belongs to $\O(X/A)$ and not to $\O(X)$.
-However, the simplicial topology naturally defines a topology on $\Delta_X\cup \Delta_Y$, which we still name simplicial topology. \begin{defn}[Faces at infinity] A face $\Delta_Y$ obtained as just described is called a {\em face at infinity} of $\overline\Delta_X$.
-If in addition we have that all components of $A$ are core-graphs, then we say that $\Delta_Y$ is a face at infinity of $\Delta_X$.
+However, the simplicial topology naturally defines a topology on $\Delta_X\cup \Delta_Y$, which we still name simplicial topology.